 Peaks: Six of the 10 highest peaks of the Allgäu Alps are located on Tyrolean territory.
 The most significant elevation of the Tannheim Mountains is Mt.
 Kellenspitze (2,238 m a.s.l.), followed by the Rote Flüh (2,108 m a.s.l.), the Gimpel (2,173 m a.s.l.) and the Gehrenspitze (2,163 m a.s.l.).
 The main peak of the Vilsalpsee Mountains is Mt.
 Leilachspitze (2,274 m a.s.l.).

-Trails: the area in the surroundings of the Rote Flüh, Gimpel, Kellenspitze and Gehrenspitze mountains is particularly popular with climbers.
-Moreover the Allgäu Alps features a series of lakes, some of which are under natural protection and represent popular excursion destinations.
-In the higher mountains, there are 24 mountain huts of the local Alpinists' association AVS as well as several long-distance hiking trails stretching past these huts, such as the European long-distance hiking trail E4 (Pyrenees-Creta), the European long-distance trail E5 (Atlantic sea-Adriatic sea) and the Via Alpina.
+Trails: The area in the surroundings of the Rote Flüh, Gimpel, Kellenspitze and Gehrenspitze is particularly popular with climbers.
+Moreover the Allgäu Alps features a series of lakes, some of which are under natural protection.
+On the peaks, there are 24 mountain huts of the Alpinists' association AVS as well as several long-distance hiking trails stretching past these huts, such as the European Trail E4 (Pyrenees-Creta), the E5 (Atlantic sea-Adriatic sea) and the Via Alpina.